Azure/alz-terraform-accelerator/docs/wiki/[User-Guide]-Quick-Start-Phase-3.md

 ## 3.1 Deploy the Landing Zone

-Now you have created your boostrapped environment you can deploy you Azure landing zone by triggering the continuous delivery pipeline in your version control system.
+Now you have created your bootstrapped environment you can deploy you Azure landing zone by triggering the continuous delivery pipeline in your version control system.

 ### 3.1.1 Azure DevOps